RamilMukhametov/vtol_pmu_node/README.md

 3. Buzzer notifies with sound about dead gates or arming state

 > arming state will appear later...

+### 3. Test Cases

+1. TestBatteryInfo
+    - TC1.
+Publish rate must be 1 Hz (plus minus 50 ms is acceptable)
+    - TC2.
+Votlage should be within [4.5, 60.0] Volts
+    - TC3.
+Set a random value between [0, 100] `battery.soc_pct`, so `msg.state_of_charge_pct` should be the same
+    - TC4.
+The same for `battery.battery_id`
+    - TC5.
+The same for `battery.model_instance_id`
+    - TC6.
+Similar for pair `battery.capacity_mah` and `battery.full_voltage`, but check `msg.full_charge_capacity_wh` value according to a formula
+    - TC7.
+We should also check `msg.remaining_capacity_wh`.
+Well, it seems to be we should check it manually.
+2. TestBuzzer
+    - I don't know how to automatically test it...
+4. TestGateMonitor
+    - TC1.
+Reboot the node.
+      Set `gate.threshold` to 0 (that means gates are always ok).
+      Wait for 15 seconds.
+      Debug message should not appear.
+      The NodeStatus should have good health.
+    - TC2.
+Reboot the node.
+      Set `gate.threshold` to 4095 (that means gates are always bad).
+      Verify, that the node publish LogMessage with 0.1 Hz rate (burst publishing are not allowed, first 5 second node publish nothing)
+      The NodeStatus should have CRITICAL health.

 ### 4. How to upload a firmware?